AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/working-with-branches.md

     - Names should not contain any special symbols besides `_` and `-`.
     - It can be extra helpful to include the issue number in your branch name, e.g., `username/42-celltype-ewings`.

-You have now successfully created your new feature branch!
+You have now successfully created your new feature branch.
 You can now proceed to make changes to the code and continue with your analysis!